indiana-university/rivet-icons/README.md

 ### `icons/*.js`

-It is recommended to use the icon modules for production.
+Use the icon modules for production.

 ```js
 // Import individual icon modules.